oeway/Anet-Lite/docs/segmentation-annotation.md

  for a given segmentation tasks.
 You only have to specify a few key properties of your data.

 The screenshot shown below shows the plugin interface for the segmentation of the cell membrane in the example data.
-Note that here we only have one channel.
+Note that here is only one channel.

 ![PluginInterfaceCellCortex](/img/segment-param-cellcortex.png)